grace-notes/website/contents/topics/claudius.md

 together the principal men of the city, to consult with them on the subject.

-XXXVI.
+## XXXVI ##

 Having heard some loose reports of conspiracies formed against him, he was so much alarmed, that he thought of immediately abdicating the government.
 And when, as I have before related, a man armed with a dagger was discovered near him while he was sacrificing, he instantly ordered the heralds to convoke the senate, and with tears and dismal exclamations, lamented that such was his condition, that he was safe no